yoskovia/python_uat/readme.md

   - Jupyter Notebook environment
   - Python basics
   - Rectangular data with `pandas`
-  - Walkthrough a current project I'm working on
+  - Practical examples
 - No
   - WhIcH oNe Is BeTtEr (R vs. SAS vs. Python)
-  - Modeling
+  - Setting up a Python environment
   - Version control (git)
 </details>